Symbolic, Distributed and Distributional Representations for Natural Language Processing in the Era of Deep Learning: a Survey: Introduction

-The success of distributed and distributional representations over symbolic approaches is mainly due to the advent of new parallel paradigms that pushed neural networks \cite{rosenblatt1958,werbos1974beyond} towards deep learning \cite{lecun2015deep,schmidhuber2015deep}.
-Massively parallel algorithms running on Graphic Processing Units (GPUs) \cite{chetlur2014cudnn,cui2015scalable} crunch vectors, matrices and tensors faster than decades ago.
+The success of distributed and distributional representations over symbolic approaches is mainly due to the advent of new parallel paradigms that pushed neural networks \citep{rosenblatt1958,werbos1974beyond} towards deep learning \citep{lecun2015deep,schmidhuber2015deep}.
+Massively parallel algorithms running on Graphic Processing Units (GPUs) \citep{chetlur2014cudnn,cui2015scalable} crunch vectors, matrices and tensors faster than decades ago.
 The back-propagation algorithm can be now computed for complex and large neural networks.
 Symbols are not needed any more during ``resoning'', that is, the neural network learning and its application.
-They only survive as input and output of these wonderful learning machines.
+Hence, discrete symbols only survive as inputs and outputs of these wonderful learning machines.

-However, there is a strict link between distributed/distributional representations and symbols, being the first an approximation of the second \cite{Plate:1994,Plate1995,ferrone-zanzotto:2014:Coling,DBLP:conf/slsp/FerroneZC15}.
+However, there is a strict link between distributed/distributional representations and symbols, being the first an approximation of the second \citep{FODOR19883,Plate:1994,Plate1995,DBLP:conf/slsp/FerroneZC15}.
 The representation of the input and the output of these networks is not that far from their internal representation.
-The similarity and the interpretation of the internal representation is clearer in image processing.
+The similarity and the interpretation of the internal representation is clearer in image processing \citep{10.1007/978-3-319-10590-1_53}.
 In fact, networks are generally interpreted visualizing how subparts represent salient subparts of target images.
 Both input images and subparts are tensors of real number.
 Hence, these networks can be examined and understood.
-The same does not apply to natural language processing with its symbols.
-NLP-related networks are a \emph{deep} mystery.
+The same does not apply to natural language processing with its discrete symbols.